Eyob721/alx-low_level_programming/0x12-singly_linked_lists/README.md

 - 3-add_node_end.c
   - a function that adds a new node at the end of a list_t list.
   - it returns the address of the new element.
+- 4-free_list.c
+  - a function that frees a list_t list